mknutgit/Javascript-week1-CR/README.md

 ### Setup

 Clone this repo on to your desktop, make sure that you have node.js installed on your computer and then:
-* navigate into the project folder.
+* Navigate into the project folder.
+* Place your Github API key in between the quotes in the .env file and save

 * In your terminal, run the commands:
 ```shell
 npm install